yandex/odyssey/README.md

 **Pipelining and network optimizations**

-Odissey allows to reduce network IO calls by logically buffer several server replies before sending it to the client.
+Odissey allows to reduce network IO calls by logically buffer several server replies before sending them to the client.
 Additionally client-to-server and server-to-client buffers are zero-copy.

 **Authentication**

-Odissey has full-featured SSL/TLS support and common authentication methods
+Odissey has full-featured `SSL/TLS` support and common authentication methods
 like: `md5` and `clear text` both for client and server authentication.
 Additionally it allows to block each pool user separately.